 - Utilize the hotel's facilities to their fullest – By hosting weddings, for example, you will not only make your event space appealing to couples looking to host their wedding, but you will also benefit from invited guests who don't live nearby and are looking for a place to stay.
-The engaged couple can even check our wedding budget calculator to include your rates as well.

 - Compare your hotel occupancy rate to others' – If you know the average hotel occupancy rate in your area (for a specific time interval), type that in the calculator within